dzbeck/multiscanner/docs/install.rst

 Module Configuration
 --------------------

 Modules are intended to be quickly written and incorporated into the framework.
-Note:
+Note that:

 * A finished module must be placed in the modules folder before it can be used.